-- Oversight of management in embedding the Group culture reflecting the Group's Principles2, Code of Conduct and a sound risk management culture. - Developing the Group's Strategy with management and monitoring the implementation of the Strategy and achievement of financial objectives. - Monitoring compliance with regulatory requirements. - Monitoring the effectiveness of corporate governance practices. - Challenging management whenever required and holding management to account. - Considering environmental, social and ethical impacts of the Group's activities.
+- monitoring compliance with regulatory requirements - monitoring the effectiveness of corporate governance practices - challenging management whenever required and holding management to account - considering environmental, social and ethical impacts of the Group's activities.

 Appointment of Directors

 The Board is responsible for the review of the Board's composition and performance.